BananasRule/ISS-Tracker/README.md

 This is a simple python code to take the ISS position from Open Notify and plot it on a map.

 Map from https://commons.wikimedia.org/wiki/File:Equirectangular-projection.jpg.
-The image is public domain from NASA
+The image is public domain from NASA.

 Dependencies:

   numpy

   pandas

   matplotlib

   requests

 Python Version: 3.8.5 (It should work with other versions but compatibility has not been tested)